Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

  - What is a motivation for employing Decision Trees?

-  If the decision boundaries cannot easily be described by a single equation
+   The decision boundaries sometimes cannot easily be described by a single equation.
+So we wish a model, that

+  - Allows for complex decision boundaries
+  - Is also easy to interpret

 ## Key Concepts